Mahia-Muntaha/arduino-robotics-basics/README.md

 # Arduino Robotics Basics

-A collection of beginner-level robotics projects and experiments developed using Arduino.
+A collection of beginner-level basic robotics projects and experiments developed using Arduino.

 ## Projects